teresa-m-knowles/calorie-tracker/README.md

 ## How to Use ##

-With this application, you have access to different endpoints
+With this application, you have access to different endpoints for the Food and Meal resources that provide CRUD actions that your frontend could then use.
+For example, you could add a Food item to your database by having a POST request to api/v1/foods with the food information in the body.

 ## Food Items API endpoints ##